miriam-lau/Lullaby/README.md

 Lullaby is a website created using JavaScript, HTML and CSS.
 Additional frontend technologies include:
 - Buzz: A JavaScript library for playing sounds on the website.
 - Anime.js: Animations were created using anime.js and the star burst was modified from Alex Zaworski.
-Animations were created from a collection of circles, randomized by color and position.
+Animations were created from a collection of circles, randomized by color and position within a fixed radius.
 The collection of circles were saved in an array, and anime.js was used to create the effect of movement for a set time interval before removing the animation.

 ```js